Find advice and answers from our support team fast or get in touch

 A company shall be considered to be dormant for corporation tax purposes, if:

-Inside IR 35: The entity inside IR 35 are required to pay tax & National Insurance Contributions on the entirety of their deemed salary, just like a permanent employee would have.
+Inside IR 35: The entity inside IR 35 you are required to pay tax & National Insurance Contributions on the entirety of your deemed salary, just like a permanent employee would have.

 Outside IR 35: The entities outside IR 35 are deemed to be legitimate companies and they continue to operate and pay tax accordingly (as any other limited company would have).